vapor-ware/synse/tutorial/monitoring.md

 In the real world, that isn’t the case.
 Synse provides the missing piece to automate your data center from top to bottom.

-With Synse, there is now a simple HTTP interface (either JSON or GraphQL) to read data from the sensors, devices, and servers in your data center.
+With Synse, there is now a simple HTTP interface to read data from the sensors, devices, and servers in your data center.
 This can be used to integrate with and drive automation systems.
 When a server gets too warm, the workloads on it can be migrated somewhere else without any human intervention.